 Island of Pellworm (SH) and Spiekeroog (NDS) were awarded Dark Sky Islands.

-The National Park Partner Annual meeting in Schleswig-Holstein / Fachtagung took place on Tuesday, 21.09.21
+The National Park Partner Annual meeting in Schleswig-Holstein / took place on Tuesday, 21.09.21 with 100 participants

 In the Netherlands the position of Sjon is discussed.
 If no solution is offered, Sjon´s work for the WSWH will terminate on 01 October.